I've been breaking my cameras for decades.

 Even when independent repair facilities are Nikon or Canon certified or trained, neither Nikon nor Canon give independent shops full access to all the test equipment or tools needed for in-depth service of DSLRs and point-and-shoots.

 Independents can clean and do most things, but if I really break a DSLR, I send it directly to Canon or Nikon because I know they have the most complete facilities.
 That said, both Canon and Nikon have referred me to my local authorized independent for DSLR repairs, when they thought I could just walk in locally.
+Kurt's also has all the factory equipment for Nikon.

 I've had very good results with both Canon and Nikon's repair depots.

-Nikon Film Cameras top
+Nikon 35mm Cameras top

 For older cameras, as well as newer cameras for which Nikon no longer stocks parts, these are the guys I've used.